-We imagined a black silent room and an animated white light installation placed directly in front of a white Sonos Playbase player.
-As if the sound ripple was being created by the player every time it went on.
-It was a bit of a long shot, but SONOS loved it!
+We envisioned a silent black room with an animated white sound ripple placed directly in front of the Sonos player.
+As if the ripple was being created by the player every time the sound went on.
+It was a little more conceptual than what Sonos had initially signed up for, but they loved it!

 After selling the concept our design needed to be prototyped and tested, then reproduced and shipped to several locations across Europe.
 So we dove into making the same set up work with each space restriction and styling budget in mind.